yiisoft/yii2/docs/guide/concept-configurations.md

 where

 * The `class` element specifies a fully qualified class name for the object being created.
+  Instead of string, you may use the [`::class` PHP syntax](http://php.net/manual/en/language.oop5.basic.php#language.oop5.basic.class.class) to specify the class name.
+This enables better IDE navigation.
 * The `propertyName` elements specify the initial values for the named property.
 The keys are the property names, and the values are the corresponding initial values.
 Only public member variables and [properties](concept-properties.md) defined by getters/setters can be configured.